Abraham bar Hiyya

 Abraham bar Ḥiyya ha-Nasi (Note: Also Ḥayya.
-Other variants include Abraham ben Chija, Abraham ben Hiyya al-Bargeloni, Avraham ben Chiya Hanasi mi'Barcelona, Abraham ben Chiva, Abraham ben Chaja, and Rabbi Abrahamo Hispano filio Rabbi Haijae.) (ר׳ אַבְרָהָם בַּר חִיָּיא הַנָשִׂיא;
+Other variants include Abraham ben Chija, Abraham ben Hiyya al-Bargeloni, Avraham ben Chiya Hanasi mi'Barcelona, Abraham ben Chiva, Abraham ben Chaja, and Rabbi Abrahamo Hispano filio Rabbi Haijae.) (ר׳ אַבְרָהָם בַּר חִיָּיא הַנָשִׂיא; c.
+1070 – c.
+1136 or 1145), also known as Abraham Savasorda, (Note: Latinisation of the Arabic Ṣāḥib al-Shurṭa (صاحب الشرطة), 'Chief of the Police'.)
+Abraham Albargeloni, and Abraham Judaeus, was a Catalan Jewish mathematician, astronomer, philosopher, and translator who lived in Barcelona, then part of the County of Barcelona in what is now Spain.

-c.
-1070 – 1136 or 1145), also known as Abraham Savasorda, (Note: Latinisation of the Arabic Ṣāḥib al-Shurṭa (صاحب الشرطة), 'Chief of the Police'.)
-Abraham Albargeloni, and Abraham Judaeus, was a Catalan Jewish mathematician, astronomer and philosopher who resided in Barcelona, then in the County of Barcelona.
+Bar Ḥiyya played an important role in transmitting Islamic and Arabic science to the Christian world through translation into Latin, and was probably the earliest figure to introduce algebra from the Muslim world into Christian Europe.
+He also composed original works on mathematics, astronomy, Jewish philosophy, chronology, and surveying.
+His most influential mathematical work was Ḥibbur ha-Meshiḥah ve-ha-Tishboret, a Hebrew treatise on practical geometry and algebra that was translated into latin in 1145 as Liber embadorum.
+The work contains the first known complete solution of the quadratic equation $x^2 - ax + b = c$ and influenced Fibonacci.

-Bar Ḥiyya was active in translating the works of Islamic science into Latin and was likely the earliest to introduce algebra from the Muslim world into Christian Europe.
-He also wrote several original works on mathematics, astronomy, Jewish philosophy, chronology, and surveying.
-His most influential work is his Ḥibbur ha-Meshiḥah ve-ha-Tishboret, translated in 1145 into Latin as Liber embadorum.
-A Hebrew treatise on practical geometry and algebra, the book contains the first known complete solution of the quadratic equation $x^2 - ax + b = c$, and influenced the work of Fibonacci.
+Among Bar Ḥiyya's philosophical works, one of the best known is Hegyon ha-Nefesh ha-Azuvah ("Meditation of the Sad Soul").
+He also wrote the encyclopaedic Yesodei ha-Tevunah u-Migdal ha-Emunah ("Foundation of Understanding and Tower of Faith"), the astronomical work Hokhmat ha-Hizzayon ("Wisdom of the Revelation"), and the astrological Megillat ha-Megalleh ("Scroll of the Revealer").
+Influenced by Neoplatonism, he held a comparatively positive view of the possibility of virtue outside the Jewish community.
+While regarding Israel as especially endowed through belief in God's unity and acceptance of the Torah, he maintained that all people possessed the capacity to attain the same belief.